 Over time and especially when life is busy, I find myself moving things like lotions and hair products in different places, thinking it would make every day easier.
 But it doesn't because they end up everywhere except where I think I left them.
 Not helpful!

-So, hair ties next to the bed.
+For example, hair ties next to the bed.
 Cups in two cupboards: next to the stove and above the dishwasher.
 Lotions next to the couch and under the sink.
 Pens, papers, and books in multiple places around the house.

 Out with the Old... in with the Me